hth313/boost41/doc/stack.rst

 ************

 The RPN stack is central in the HP-41.
 However, it is very short and mostly suitable for intermediate values in calculations.
-A dynamic stack that can be used to tuck away values and contexts and later restore them, to make it appear as we did not actually mess things up inside a subroutine, is sorely missing.
+Boost provides a dynamic stack that can be used to tuck away values and contexts, and later restore them.
+This allows RPN program or routines to have a cleaner interface, not messing things up inside a subroutine.

 The buffer stack provided here aims to solve this problem.
 Functions to push and pop values to and from a dynamic stack are provided.
 The actual storage for the stack is buffer number 3.
-Space is dynamically allocated and returned from the free memory area as needed.
+Space is dynamically allocated and returned from the free memory pool as needed.

 .. hint::